duxman/luces/README.md

                  (if we use MCP we need to configure I2CConfig.json file) "Zones"      : Array of Zones
   [
-        ZoneName : Name of the zone
+        ZoneId   : it is the weight or the order of the zone ZoneName : Name of the zone
-        ZonePins : Comma separated string with the used pins in this zone ]
+        ZonePins : Comma separated string with the used pins in this zone ZoneType : Indicate if the zone light alone or in spectrum mode.
+                   It is usefull to highlight especific zones ]
 ````